 Present Tense: Am, Is, Are — When to Use Each

-In the simple present tense, “to be” takes three forms: am, is, are.
+In the how to teach present simple to kids a fun and simple guide, “to be” takes three forms: am, is, are.

 Rules: